-Romantic orientation: romantic orientation refers to how people are emotionally attracted to others (feelings like love, connection, etc.).
+Romantic orientation: romantic orientation refers to how people are emotionally attracted to others (feelings such as love, connection, etc.).
 A person’s romantic orientation may be the same as, or different than, their sexual orientation.

-However you identify — both your sexual orientation and gender identity — is OK.
-If you have questions about sex, gender, LGBTQ2S+ or anything else, you can talk to a parent/caregiver, friend or Kids Help Phone counsellor.
+If you have any questions about sex, gender, identity, terms related to LGBTQ2S+ communities or anything else, you can talk to someone you trust, including a parent/caregiver, friend and Kids Help Phone.